Generic Name: bosentan

 Elevations in aminotransferases require close attention [see Dosage and Administration (2.2)].
 Tracleer should generally be avoided in patients with elevated aminotransferases (> 3 × ULN) at baseline because monitoring for hepatotoxicity may be more difficult.
 If liver aminotransferase elevations are accompanied by clinical symptoms of hepatotoxicity (such as nausea, vomiting, fever, abdominal pain, jaundice, or unusual lethargy or fatigue) or increases in bilirubin ≥ 2 × ULN, treatment with Tracleer should be stopped.
 There is no experience with the reintroduction of Tracleer in these circumstances.

 Tracleer is likely to cause major birth defects if used by pregnant females based on animal data [see Use in Specific Populations (8.1)].
 Therefore, pregnancy must be excluded before the start of treatment with Tracleer.
-Throughout treatment and for one month after stopping Tracleer, females of childbearing potential must use two reliable methods of contraception unless the patient has a tubal sterilization or Copper T 380A IUD or LNg 20 IUS inserted, in which case no other contraception is needed.
+Throughout treatment and for one month after stopping Tracleer, females of reproductive potential must use two reliable methods of contraception unless the patient has an intrauterine device (IUD) or tubal sterilization, in which case no other contraception is needed.
 Hormonal contraceptives, including oral, injectable, transdermal, and implantable contraceptives should not be used as the sole means of contraception because these may not be effective in patients receiving Tracleer [see Drug Interactions (7.2)].
 Obtain monthly pregnancy tests.

 1. INDICATIONS AND USAGE